drdo/redu/README.md

 $ redu
 ```

-Alternatively you can pass the repo and the password as arguments to redu:
+Alternatively, you can pass the repo and the password as arguments to redu:
 ```
 redu -r 'sftp://my-backup-server.my-domain.net' --password-command 'security find-generic-password -s restic -a personal -w'
 ```